The information in this guide is provided for assistance only.

 Debit card details

-We will notify you by email if your debit card is due to expire soon so that you can update your debit card details.
+We will notify you by email if the debit card registered to your National Lottery account is due to expire soon so that you can update your debit card details.
 If you don't update your debit card details, we will try our best to return your National Lottery account balance to your debit card before midnight on the expiry date.

 To update your debit card details in your National Lottery account (for example if it is due to expire or if you have lost your debit card), go to 'My account' then select the relevant link in the 'Manage my account' area.

-If you have funds in your National Lottery account, you might be asked to contact our Customer Care Team on 0845 278 8000 to update your debit card details.
+If you have funds in your National Lottery account, you might be asked to contact our Customer Care Team to update your debit card details.

-You can play up to a maximum of 75 Instant Wins in any 24 hour period (or any lower number you choose – see the section below for details on how to do this).
-The same limit applies if you are only trying our Instant Wins.
+You can play up to a maximum of 75 Instant Win Games in any 24 hour period (or any lower number you choose – see the section below for details on how to do this).

 Self-imposed limits on play

-You can manage your play by limiting the number of Instant Wins you can buy in any 24 hour period.
+You can manage your play by limiting the number of Instant Win Games you can buy in any 24 hour period.
 You can do this by choosing the relevant link in the 'Manage my account’ area of ‘My account’.
+If you have bought an Instant Win Game using Pingit, you can do this by following the relevant link once the Instant Win Game has been completed.

-If you reduce the number of Instant Wins you can buy, the change will take effect immediately.
+If you reduce the number of Instant Win Games you can buy, the change will take effect immediately.

 If you then choose to increase this number (up to a maximum of 75), it will take 24 hours for the change to come into effect.

-It is not possible to reduce the number of Instant Wins you can try in any 24 hour period.
+It is not possible to reduce the number of Instant Win Games you can try in any 24 hour period.

-You can also take a break from playing Instant Wins.
+You can also take a break from playing Instant Win Games.

-Both options are available in the ‘Manage my account’ area of ‘My account’.
+Both options are available in the ‘Manage my account’ area of ‘My account’ or, if you have bought an Instant Win Game using Pingit, by following the relevant link in the confirmation email we send you or shown once the Instant Win Game has been completed.
 Any changes made will take effect as soon as you have saved them.

-You can only get access again to ALL Instant Wins, or to the Instant Wins you are taking a break from, by calling our Customer Care Team on 0845 278 8000 during its normal operating hours.
+You can only get access again to ALL Instant Win Games, or to the Instant Win Games you are taking a break from, by contacting our Customer Care Team during its normal operating hours.
 It will take 24 hours for your access to be restored.

-You can also permanently exclude yourself from your National Lottery account by calling the Customer Care Team.
-If you choose to do this, you will not be able to play any National Lottery games online again.
+You can also permanently exclude yourself from your National Lottery account and from playing with your Pingit account by contacting the Customer Care Team.
+If you choose to do this, you will not be able to play any National Lottery games online (including with Pingit) again.

 Temporary and permanent account exclusions will be effective immediately.

-Syndicate Managers that have opted for the maximum limit above can buy a maximum of 10 Instant Wins (but still try up to 75 Instant Wins) in any 24 hour period.
+Syndicate Managers that have opted for the maximum limit above can buy a maximum of 10 Instant Win Games (but still try up to 75 Instant Win Games) in any 24 hour period.

-If you haven’t finished an Instant Win for any reason (including if you lose internet connection or your browser crashes), you will be notified of your unfinished game when you log into your account.
-You won't be able to play a new Instant Win until the unfinished one is completed.
+If you haven’t finished an Instant Win Game for any reason (including if you lose internet connection or your browser crashes) and you bought the Instant Win Game via your National Lottery account, you will be notified of your unfinished game when you log into your National Lottery account.
+You won't be able to play a new Instant Win Game (whether you bought the Instant Win Game via your National Lottery account or via Pingit) until the unfinished one is completed.

-An Instant Win is considered complete once you click or tap on the Finish button, and its outcome status shows either “Finished” where no prize has been won, or the prize amount where a prize has been won.
-You can view the outcome status by going to ‘My account’ and choosing ‘Instant Wins’ under the ‘My games’ tab.
+An Instant Win Game is considered complete once you click or tap on the Finish button, and its outcome status shows either “Finished” where no prize has been won, or the prize amount where a prize has been won.
+For Instant Win Games bought with your National Lottery account, you can view the outcome status by going to ‘My account’ and choosing ‘Instant Win Games’ under the ‘My games’ tab.

-If you lose your internet connection or your browser crashes whilst you are buying a ticket for a Draw-Based Game, you should sign into your account and review your ‘Transaction history’ in ‘My account’ when your internet connection returns or browser restarts.
+If you lose your internet connection or your browser crashes whilst you are buying a ticket for a Draw-Based Game with your National Lottery account, you should sign into your account and review your ‘Transaction history’ in ‘My account’ when your internet connection returns or browser restarts.
 You can then see if the purchase was completed and whether your ticket has been entered into the draw.
 If the purchase was completed before you lost connection, you will see your ticket details here.
 If not, you can try to buy the ticket again.

 How do I check if I've won?

-With Instant Wins, you will be notified on-screen if you win, and the amount of any prize.
+With Instant Win Games, you will be notified on-screen if you win, and the amount of any prize.

-For Draw-Based Games, we will email you after the draw (and you will be notified when you next sign in to your National Lottery account) if you have won a prize.
+For Draw-Based Games, we will email you after the draw (and, if you bought your entry from your National Lottery account, you will be notified when you next sign in to your National Lottery account) if you have won a prize.

 How long do I have to claim my prize?